codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

 | **Support**             | *Introduced:*       | 1                                 |
 +-------------------------+---------------------+-----------------------------------+

 This parameter allows you to define how many threads the node uses when applying slave write-sets.
-Performance on the underlying system and hardware, the size of the database, the number of client connections, and the load your application puts on the server all fact in the need for threading, but not in a way that makes the scale of that need easy to predict.
+Performance on the underlying system and hardware, the size of the database, the number of client connections, and the load your application puts on the server all factor in the need for threading, but not in a way that makes the scale of that need easy to predict.
 Because of this, there is no strict formula to determine how many slave threads your node actually needs.

 Instead of concrete recommendations, there are some general guidelines that you can use as a starting point in finding the value that works best for your system: